-Additionally, the PwC Network undertakes periodic reviews to evaluate certain elements of PwC firms' systems of quality management.
-The Network also looks at the PwC Slovakia leadership's own assessment of the effectiveness of their system of quality management and their determination of whether the overall quality objective has been achieved.

-The inspections results are reported to our firm's leadership who are responsible for analysing the results of the inspections along with the findings identified from all sources of information and implementing remedial actions as necessary.
-In situations where adverse quality matters on engagements are identified, based on the nature and circumstances of the issues, the responsible Partner or our firm's Assurance leadership personnel may be subject to additional mentoring, training or further sanctions in accordance with our firm's Recognition and Accountability Framework.

-Assurance Partners of our firm receive information on the results of the network inspection program designed for their use in assessing the scope of audit work they determine needs to be performed and their reliance on work performed by PwC firms in connection with their audit of a client's consolidated financial statements.
+Additionally, the PwC network undertakes periodic reviews to evaluate certain elements of PwC firms' systems of quality management.
+The network also looks at the PwC firm leadership's own assessment of the effectiveness of their SoQM and their determination of whether the overall quality objective has been achieved.
+The inspection results are reported to our firm's leadership who are responsible for analysing the results of the inspections along with the findings identified from all sources of information and implementing remedial actions as necessary.
+In situations where adverse quality matters on engagements are identified, based on the nature and circumstances of the issues, the responsible partner or our firm's Assurance leadership personnel may be subject to additional mentoring, training or further sanctions in accordance with our firm's Recognition and Accountability Framework.
+Assurance partners of our firm receive information on the results of the network inspection program, designed for their use in assessing the scope of audit work they determine needs to be performed and their reliance on work performed by PwC firms in connection with their audit of a client's consolidated financial statements

-Learn: Root cause Analysis

-We perform analyses to identify potential factors contributing to our firm's audit quality so that we can take actions to continuously improve.
+Learn: Root cause analysis We perform analyses to identify potential factors contributing to our firm's audit quality so that we can take actions to continuously improve.
 Our primary objectives when conducting such analyses are to understand what our findings tell us about our SoQM and to identify how our firm can provide the best possible environment for our engagement teams to deliver a quality audit.
-We look at quality findings from all sources including our own ongoing monitoring of our SoQM as well as Network inspection of our SoQM, audits both with and without deficiencies-whether identified through our own internal inspections process or through external inspections and other inputs such as our Global People Survey and financial statement restatements and accounting errors-to help identify possible distinctions and learning opportunities.
+We consider quality findings from various sources, including our ongoing monitoring of our SoQM, network inspections, performance of audits and other sources, such as our Global People Survey, to help identify possible learning opportunities.
 For individual audits, an objective team of reviewers identifies potential factors contributing to the overall quality of the audit.
 We consider factors relevant to technical knowledge, supervision and review, professional scepticism, engagement resources, and training, amongst others.
 Potential causal factors are identified by evaluating engagement information, performing interviews, and reviewing selected audit working papers to understand the factors that may have contributed to audit quality.
 In addition, the data compiled for audits both with and without engagement-level findings is compared and contrasted to identify whether certain factors appear to correlate to audit quality.
+Examples of this data include the hours incurred on an audit, the number of years that key team members have been involved on the audit and the number of other audits that engagement partners are involved in.
 Our goal is to understand how quality audits may differ from those with engagement-level findings, and to use these learnings to continuously improve all of our audits.
 We evaluate the results of these analyses to identify enhancements that may be useful to implement across the practice.
 We believe these analyses contribute significantly to the continuing effectiveness of our quality management.

-Our Root Cause analyses are conducted for not only the result of external (primarily regulatory, if applicable in the given year) and internal review of completed audited.
-We also perform root cause analysis on what matters are noted in real time assurance and our testing of our System of Quality Management.
-Assurance leadership is then responsible for updating guidance, communication, training etc to eliminate such matters taking place in the future.
+Our approach to quality Cultures and values

+Our approach Monitoring